 Our mission in the Office of Student Affairs is to facilitate an optimal environment and culture in which our medical students will thrive and experience success as they progress through their training.

 While these functional experts may be found on both the TCU and UNTHSC campuses, the staff in the Office Student Affairs works closely with our colleagues.
 We encourage you to begin your student services search with the SOM Office of Student Affairs staff so that we may be able to direct and to refer you appropriately.

 Career and Professional Development

-The Director of Career Advising will oversee the delivery of Careers in Medicine and supervise the advising system for the exploration and selection of medical specialties that will maximize our student’s competitiveness in the Match.
+The Director for Career and Professional Development, along with the Career and Professional Development Coordinator, will oversee the delivery of a robust Career and Professional Development program.
+This team will also supervise the advising system for the exploration and selection of medical specialties that will maximize our student’s competitiveness in the Match.

 Counseling and Mental Health Services